CROWN LENGTHENING IN POWAY

 The amount of time required for the procedure varies depending on the number of teeth that need the procedure and if both soft tissue and bone need to be removed.
 If you have a temporary crown on any of your neighboring teeth, Dr. Alireza Khansari may remove them before the procedure and replace them afterward.
 Specialized mouth rinses and over-the-counter pain medication can help any pain that you experience after the procedure.

-If you think you might be interested in crown lengthening, schedule a consultation with Dr. Khansari to discuss the risks and benefits, and to see if you are a good candidate for the procedure.
+If you think you might be interested in crown lengthening, schedule an appointment with Dr. Khansari to discuss the risks and benefits, and to see if you are a good candidate for the procedure

 - Bleeding at the surgical site